 Certain employees who are involved in physical activities for students must maintain and submit to the District proof of current certification or training in first aid, cardiopulmonary resuscitation (CPR), the use of an automated external defibrillator (AED), concussion, and extracurricular athletic activity safety.
 Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
-Employees subject to this requirement must submit their certification or documentation to Brad Dixon, Head Athletic Trainer.
-All nurses will submit their certification of training to Mrs. Sandra Hernandez, Chief Administrative Officer, Information on Texas Education Agency (TEA) requirements is available at the TEA website at http://ritter.tea.state.tx.us/taa/health042109.html.
+Employees subject to this requirement must submit their certification or documentation to the district's Athletic Director.
+All nurses will submit their certification of training to Melissa Padilla-Limon, Health Service Coordinator, Information on Texas Education Agency (TEA) requirements TEA website is available at the http://ritter.tea.state.tx.us/taa/health042109.html.